 February 2, 2017

-Over the years of practicing laser eye surgery, I used many different laser systems that tried to capture the eye movement as good as possible to ensure the laser treatment is only applied to the right areas on the cornea.
+Over the years of practicing laser eye surgery, I used many different laser systems that tried to capture the eye movement as well as possible to ensure the laser treatment is only applied to the right areas of the cornea.
 But there were always precautions that required significant patient cooperation during the process.
-While thankfully I had no complications from performing laser surgery that relates to eyes “wandering off”, as a corneal specialist I had been referred many patients that were unfortunately left with irregular vision as a result of that happening.
-While I can’t say why that happened as I wasn’t there during the treatment by their surgeons, my feeling is that its because some of those laser systems could not really track the eye as good as they claimed to.
+While thankfully I had no complications from performing laser surgery that relates to eyes “wandering off”, as a corneal specialist I had been referred to many patients that were unfortunately left with irregular vision as a result of that happening.
+While I can’t say why that happened as I wasn’t there during the treatment by their surgeons, my feeling is that it’s because some of those laser systems could not really track the eye as well as they claimed to.

 At Clarity Laser Vision, we take a “no compromise” approach when it comes to bringing only the most advanced and proven diagnostic and treatment technologies available for our patients.